 Trustees found that in relation to the output broadcast live on Radio 1 and online there had been a serious breach of

 the Editorial Guidelines for Harm and Offence; in particular, Guideline 5.4.22 which states: We must not include the strongest language before the watershed, or on radio when children are particularly likely to be in our audience, or in online content

-Studio 66 TV1, 6 June 2014, 01:45
+Studio 66 Studio 66 TV3, 4 June 2014, 22:15 Studio 66 TV1, 6 June 2014, 01:45

 Studio 66 Nights was a segment of interactive adult chat advertising content broadcast on the service Studio 66 TV.
 The service, broadcasting on

 a digital satellite platform, is freely available without mandatory restricted access and is situated in the adult section of the electronic programme guide (EPG).
 Viewers are invited to contact on-screen presenters via premium rate telephony services

 The licence for Studio 66 TV3 is owned and operated by 965 TV Limited.

 received a complaint that at 22:30 the on-screen female presenter was rubbing her genitals.